Mathematics Placement Test (MPT)

-Except for the writing of the MPT on the first Saturday in June, you register for the MPT as you would a regular course and you must register for the MPT before registering for a Mathematics course.
+You register for the MPT as you would a regular course and you must register for the MPT before registering for a Mathematics course.
 If you check the Course Offerings posted by the Office of the Registrar you will see the available times to write the MPT (listed as MATH 1MPT).
 Because the MPT is a single time event, it is necessary to "trick" the computer by setting it outside the regular limits of the semester.
 In any event, the details of time and place should be on your printed schedule.

 To assist you in preparing for the MPT, you may download the following PDF files: